himanshu2454/Kunteksto/docs_source/source/configure.rst

 The initial kunteksto.conf file should be okay for most uses and certainly for the demo/tutorials.

-Here we cover the details of the configuration options for those that want to make changes.
+Here we cover the details of the configuration options for those that want to make changes that are more advanced than what is in the simple GUI.

 .. sourcecode:: text